andre-ye/pub/_posts/2022-8-1-capital.md

 - The rate of surplus value expresses the ratio between surplus labor and necessary labor.
 This is the degree of exploitation of labor-power.

 **Section 2.** The Representation of the Components of the Value of the Product by Corresponding Proportional Parts of the Product Itself
+Various component parts of the value of the product can be represented as proportional parts of the product itself.
+The product is a result of a chain of labor applied to the natural gifts of labor, and thus we can identify how constitutencies of value manifest in physicalities of the product.

+One may perceive the worker as laboring to account for the reproduction of all the machinery and also to produce surplus value.